okikeSolutions/patchplane/SPEC.md

 ### 2.1 What PatchPlane is

 PatchPlane is a **collaborative execution, review, and merge system for AI-generated changes**.

+Its adoption wedge is **GitHub compatibility without GitHub dependence**:

+- GitHub remains the repository, community, and contribution surface teams already use,
+- PatchPlane becomes the primary hub for agent orchestration, execution, supervision, and policy,
+- over time, PatchPlane can internalize more patch-governance and rollback behavior without requiring teams to abandon GitHub on day one.

 It is designed for teams that want: